hasura/comment-progress/README.md

     # Deletes all the existing comments matching the given id and
     # creates a new comment with the given message
     recreate: true

+    # Deletes all the existing comments matching the given id
+    delete: true
 ```